Thunder25Beast/EchoChamber-SoC/README.md

-﻿# Echo Chamber: Final Project Submission
+﻿# Echo Chamber: Final Project

-Welcome to the final phase of the **Echo Chamber** project — developed under **Season of Code** and mentored by \[Your Name].
-This repository marks the culmination of the work done so far and provides you, the contributor, with a structured roadmap to carry this project further into deployment and research-driven refinement.

----

 ## Project Overview

-**Echo Chamber** explores the interplay of algorithmic recommendations and user bias in social media environments, with a focus on analyzing and enhancing content personalization models using NLP-based architectures.
+This project focuses on understanding and enhancing human-chatbot interactions through advanced NLP-based architectures.
+Your primary objective is to develop, fine-tune, and deploy a conversational AI system using a pretrained model from Hugging Face.

+You will explore the influence of incremental dialogue data on chatbot behavior, using training techniques that ensure the model adapts meaningfully to newly introduced conversational styles.
 ---

 ## Files Provided

 * **`echo_chamber_final.ipynb`**: The main notebook — includes a working and tested implementation.
 You can directly upload this to **Google Colab**.
-* **`data_folder`**: Sample input data folder.
+* **`dataset`**: Sample input data folder.
-* **`research_paper.pdf`**: Baseline paper for comparative study and model understanding.
+* **`research_paper`**: Baseline paper for comparative study and model understanding.

 >  *The current implementation works well.
 Your task is to push it further.*

 ---

+### Dataset

+The project is based on the **Cornell Movie Dialogues Corpus**, consisting of:
+- `movie_lines.txt`
+- `movie_conversations.txt`
+This dataset offers a rich and diverse set of dialogue pairs drawn from a variety of movie scripts, ideal for training and evaluating dialogue systems.

 ##  Your Final Objectives